maucherOnline/wordpress-google-reviews-plugin/README.txt

 ⚡ PRO Version to **pull ALL reviews** (no Google API key needed) ⚡ [https://reviewsembedder.com](https://reviewsembedder.com)

+== Top Features of this Google Reviews Plugin ==
+The Google Reviews WordPress plugin has different styles and layouts and offers easy installation and integration.

+- 💪 Pull your Google Reviews from Google My Business / Google Business Profile
+- 💪 Updates every night, automatically
+- 💪 Display Reviews as Slider or Grid
+- 💪 Chose from different layouts
+- 💪 **Free usage** - Our plugin is free to use with different free options to choose from and further increase your conversions and customer experience.
+- 💪 **Display Google reviews in different layouts** - Make your website look more attractive to your customers by choosing different layouts for Google Reviews.
+- 💪 **Use dummy content for testing if you don't have reviews yet** - If you don't have reviews yet, no worries, you can use dummy content for testing and still embed the google reviews plugin on your business website.
+- 💪 **Use high-quality pre-designed styles** - Choose from a variety of high-quality pre-designed styles to catch the eyes of your customers.
+- 💪 **All designs are fully customizable via CSS** - We know how important is the use of CSS for your design, and that's why all of our designs are compatible and fully customizable via CSS.
+- 💪 **Show reviews as a slider or as a grid** - Depending on your preferences, you can choose to show reviews as a slider or as a grid.
+- 💪 **Set the slide duration** - Since attention spam is a significant factor in customer experience, there is an option to optimize the slide duration specifically to the profile of your customers.
+- 💪 **Set the number of columns** -Choose the number of reviews to be seen by setting the number of columns.
+- 💪 **Link reviews to your Google profile** -There is an option to link all reviews to the Google profile of your choice to avoid mistakes when using multiple Google accounts.
+- 💪 **Shortcode integration** - Activate widget on your business website with straightforward shortcode integration.
+- 💪 **Use in any page builder** like, Divi, Classic Editor, Gutenberg, Page Origin, Beaver Builder, WPBakery etc. - Our plugin is available and compatible with a wide variety of page builders, and the process of integration is as simple as pasting a shortcode mentioned in the feature before.
+- 💪 **Save all reviews to WordPress for 100% uptime** -The reviews are kept in the WordPress folder for 100% uptime and easy navigation.
+- 💪 **Boost your SEO** - Make your website rank higher in search results and allow more people and potential customers to discover your excellent products and services.
+- 💪 **Ultra-fast loading times** - Not only is the embedding process of our widget easy, but its loading time is ultra-fast to ensure the best customer experience.

+== PRO Features of the paid version ==
+With premium version, you can pull all Google reviews of a business instead of only 5.
+Showing a more significant number of positive comments will make your business website more attractive to your customers and further build trust.
+The premium version also includes additional premium settings with more customization options to increase your sales and conversions.
+The plugin also has a special word filter that enables you to search for powerful and positive words amongst all the reviews and filter reviews by rating option, which will only show 5 or 4-star reviews.

+- ⭐ **Pull ALL Google reviews of a business, instead of only 5** (Google standard API only allows for 5) - Google standard API only allows 5 comments to be displayed, and with our PRO feature, you can display as many google reviews as you like!
+Placing more google reviews will show your customers the quality of your products and services and ensure they keep coming back to buy from you again.
+- ⭐ **Get access to additional premium designs** - The premium package contains many different and valuable tools to design further and customize your google reviews widget more easily.
+- ⭐ **Filter reviews by special words** - With an easy-to-use special words filter, you can search and select reviews that only contain words you were searching for in the first place.
+This will make your review selection process effortless and less time-consuming.
+- ⭐ **Filter reviews by rating (showing 5 or 4 star reviews only)** - The premium version of our wordpress google reviews plugin has special reviews by rating feature only available to premium users.
+The feature allows only 5 or 4-star reviews to be shown on your wordpress website.

+== How does the installation process look like? ==
+1. Install the plugin
+2. Activate it
+3. Paste your Google Developer API Key
+4. Search for your local business within our plugins interface and paste the GMB ID
+5. Configure the visual settings
+6. Save
+7. Paste shortcode in pages, posts, or even Elementor, Beaver Builder, WP Bakery etc.

 == Innovative Design ==
 Design and create your own widgets, and choose the reviews to build your customer's trust and optimize the website.